SeanKilleen/seankilleen.github.io/_posts/2019-10-23-avoid-these-blue-green-deployment-pitfalls.md

 Organizations sometimes try to identify "blue" and "green" servers at the server level -- that is to say, you attach certain servers to always having an identity of "blue" or "green", rather than configuring a load balancer to point to those pools of servers.

-When this happens, you oftentimes end up attempting to drop files in certain locations on a server to have them inserted or removed from a load balancer pool.
+When this happens, organizations attempt to move servers into and out of blue and green groups as part of a deployment, and you oftentimes end up attempting to drop files in certain locations on a server to have them inserted or removed from a load balancer pool.
 This is prone to error, and can result in a server incorrectly being in the active or non-active environment.

-Better instead to add these servers to `green.myapp.com` and `blue.myapp.com` and then configure your load balancer's instance to point to one DNS pool or the other.
+Better instead to add these servers to a `green` load balancer pool and a `blue` load balancer pool and then configure your load balancer's instance to point to one pool or the other.

-## Pitfall #9: Pinning blue and green environments to specific "states"

-I've seen some organizations get nervous about the idea of toggling back and forth to different environments.
-In response to this, they set a group of servers to always be considered "blue" or "inactive", and attempt to consider the green servers to always be the "active" servers.

-In this case, pitfall #8 comes into place as well, and organizations attempt to move servers into and out of blue and green groups as part of a deployment, rather than flipping the switch on a load balancer.

-## Pitfall #10: Not continuously deploying to your "off" environment
+## Pitfall #9: Not continuously deploying to your "off" environment

 In places where deployment has a high visibility or fear level -- usually prior to instituting proper continuous deployment practices or building up confidence in the code -- _going to production_ :TM: carries a lot of weight.